SysAdminHelp/SysAdminHelp.github.io/_posts/2023-06-12-Active-Directory-in-Depth.md

 * Tree Domain to Forest Domain:
 Sometimes, the organization may grow even larger or acquire other companies.
 In such cases, they might want to connect multiple tree domains together.
 This is where a forest domain comes into play.
 A forest domain is like a big forest with multiple trees (domain trees) growing within it.
 Each domain tree can represent a separate organization or a group of related domains.
 The forest domain allows these domain trees to share a common set of rules, policies, and resources.
 It provides a way for different organizations or groups to collaborate and work together effectively.
+The global catalog in a forest domain is a directory that stores summarized information about all the objects in the entire forest.
+It helps quickly find and access data across different domains and enables smooth communication and resource sharing and serves sort of as like a dictionary involving users, computers etc.